PerumalH/UserManagementApp-Innoppl/README.md

 **Not Implemented** : Dashboard - why - idea behind - show the total task, complete task , pending task in the tab. but i implemented that feature in todo tab as well in filter section - it's repetition of work - so eliminate that tab.

-**Next** : need to add responsive for login , profile tab and improvise UI with colors.
+**Next** : need to add responsive for login , todos, profile tab and improvise UI with colors.

+## Commit 8 - 11:15 PM - 06 Aug/2025

+**Completed** : Login page- looks good even without mediaquery, added mediaquery to todos, profile tabs for responsive.and do some changes in colors - and deployed in netlify - https://todomanangement.netlify.app/

+**Next** : Need to do some testing and remove unnecessary code as a final touch.